lucee/lucee-docs/docs/03.reference/01.functions/contractpath/_arguments/placeholder.md

-If true (default false), Lucee also tries to create a placeholder for the begining of the Tag
+A boolean indicating whether Lucee placeholder names should be prefixed to the path.

+Default: false.